gdlevay/gdlevay.github.io/_posts/2022-05-13-ukraine-russia.md

 Further insight was gained when looking at specific emotions, particularly negative emotions like anger, sadness, and fear.
 When looking specifically at “anger”, it is interesting to note that the data gathered as a whole shows that threads and comments had a far greater level of anger towards the situation a month or two prior to the invasion, and anger leveled out to a much greater extent in the few weeks immediately before and after the invasion.

-![Figure 6: Anger Graph created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/anger_graph.png)
+![Figure 6: Anger Graph created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/anger_graph.png) *Figure 6: Anger Graph created by Greg LeVay 13 May 2022*

 Furthermore, looking particularly at the week before the invasion and the week after, the Conservative and Liberal categories were the only groups that had an overall increase in the amount of anger used in their comments.

-![Figure 7: Anger Average Table created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/anger_table.png)
+![Figure 7: Anger Average Table created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/anger_table.png) *Figure 7: Anger Average Table created by Greg LeVay 13 May 2022*

 Similar to “anger”, when looking at “joy” it’s interesting, however, not too shocking, to note that posts were far more joyous, in the months prior to the invasion, however, again, right before and right after the invasion the joy evident is minimal.
 Nevertheless, in the week leading up to the invasion and the week following the invasion, the positive emotion level was typically higher in the week following.
 This can be observed in the graph and table below.

 ![Figure 8: Joy Graph created by 13 May 2022](../assets/posts_img/ukraine_russia/joy_graph.png)
+*Figure 8: Joy Graph created by 13 May 2022*

-![Figure 9: Joy Average Table created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/joy_table.png)
+![Figure 9: Joy Average Table created by Greg LeVay 13 May 2022](../assets/posts_img/ukraine_russia/joy_table.png) *Figure 9: Joy Average Table created by Greg LeVay 13 May 2022*

 ## Conclusion